Multi-Source EEG Emotion Recognition via Dynamic Contrastive Domain Adaptation

 \subsection{Ablation Studies}

-In this section, we conduct ablation experiments to investigate the different components and equilibrium factors of the model on performance.
+\textbf{Ablation on Loss Terms} In this section, we conduct ablation experiments to investigate the different components and equilibrium factors of the model on performance.
 For the sake of conciseness and consistency, all ablation experiments were conducted on the SEED.
 The results of the ablation experiment for the model components in cross-subject and cross-session experiments are shown in Table \ref{tab11}.
 Compared to the accuracy of 88.75\% for full model components in cross-subject experiments, the removal of the MMD loss leads to a decrease in accuracy by 0.74\%, omitting the disc loss decreases accuracy by 2.1\%, and excluding the SCD loss results in a decrease of 4.49\%.
 It can be seen that SCD has the greatest performance improvement, while MMD has the smallest performance improvement.
 Even without using SCD, the accuracy remains higher than the baseline model by 0.13\%.
 Compared to the accuracy of 93.92\% for full model components in cross-session experiments, excluding the MMD loss results in a decreased accuracy of 0.51\%, removing the disc loss reduces accuracy by 1.76\%, and omitting the SCD loss leads to a decrease of 2.97\%.
 Similar to the cross-subject experiments, SCD shows the most substantial performance improvement, followed by disc, and MMD.
 The accuracy of not using SCD is still higher than that of the baseline model by 0.27\%.
 These results emphasize the indispensability of each loss component.
-Table \ref{tab12} presents the comparison of using dynamic weighting factor $\tau$ in Eq. \ref{LOSS} against several combinations of static weights.
-It can be seen that using dynamic weighting factor shows better performance.
-Using dynamic weighting factor $\tau$ promoting dynamic balance between domain alignment and class discrimination effectively avoids performance degradation caused by excessive pursuit of alignment or discriminability.